Last updated on January 17th, 2020 at 10:18 am

 Revel Systems proves to be a good value for all the features it offers.
 But its price may not be worth it for single food truck operations.
 It may be one to look into if you want to expand your food truck fleet.

-All-in-one POS system that while not specifically designed for food trucks, can work for them just fine.
+This All-in-one POS system while not specifically designed for food trucks, can work for them just fine.

 As a POS system, Shopify is incredibly affordable, as well.
 Their most basic plan costs only $29 a month, and includes unlimited products and devices, 24/7 support, and social media sales channels.